 This is where my relationship with stevia used to end.
 Keep reading.

-If there is one publication I encourage my clients and colleagues to subscribe to, it is the Nutrition Action Healthletter, put out by CSPI (Center for Science in the Public Interest).
-They take the most important nutrition issues of the day and attack them from scientific, political, and environmental angles to get to a succinct bottom line.
+The Nutrition Action Healthletter, put out by CSPI (Center for Science in the Public Interest) is a resource I often check out.
+They take the most important nutrition issues of the day and attack them from scientific, political and environmental angles to get to a succinct bottom line.

-Even though a couple studies (using extremely high doses) have linked stevia to changes in DNA, studies didn’t show an increased risk of cancer, fertility problems, or offspring with disabilities.
-On the flip side, studies have shown that one of the sweet compounds in stevia may lower blood pressure in people with elevated blood pressure.
+Even though a couple studies (using extremely high doses) have linked stevia to changes in DNA, studies didn’t show an increased risk of cancer, fertility problems or offspring with disabilities.
+On the flip side, studies have shown that one of the sweet compounds in stevia may lower blood pressure.
 (Note: Large doses were used during these studies.)
-Other studies have linked stevia to a reduction in blood sugar and potential glycemic control in people with diabetes.
-Other studies have shown stevia’s possible anti-inflammatory benefits.
+Other studies have linked stevia to a reduction in blood sugar and potential glycemic control in people with diabetes, while still other studies have shown stevia’s possible anti-inflammatory benefits.

-My bottom line is that refined sugar has absolutely no nutritional value and may cause inflammation, cancer, diabetes, and obesity.
-Yet, it is not realistic for most people to take “sweets” completely out of their diet, right?
-If you can control the very small amount of refined sugar in your diet, you may be fine with keeping it in.
+Refined sugar has absolutely no nutritional value and may cause inflammation, cancer, diabetes and obesity.
+Yet, it is not realistic for most people to take sweets completely out of their diet.
+If you are someone who can control and maintain a very small amount of refined sugar in your diet, you may be fine with keeping it in.
 For others, stevia is an alternative.

-The takeaway is that you shouldn’t add it in because, “Oh hey, it’s healthy.”
-Rather, it may work for your lifestyle as a better alternative to refined sugar and other synthetic artificial sweeteners, due to it being zero calories and having zero glycemic index.
+The takeaway is that you shouldn’t add it in because, “Oh, hey, it’s healthy.”
+Rather, it may work for your lifestyle as a better alternative to refined sugar and other artificial sweeteners because of its zero calories and zero glycemic index.
 In either case, you don’t want to be pouring packets into your mouth.

-Of course, the best way to consume stevia is by growing and eating from your garden (yeah, people are doing this!), or you can order the leaves online.
+Of course, the best way to consume stevia is by growing it and harvesting it from your garden (yeah, people are doing this), or you can order the leaves online.